 Alitak, an EAS location on Kodiak Island, photographed in 2022.
-An active cannery, with staff housing and supporting infrastructure has been in operation here for more than 100 years.
+An active cannery, with staff housing and supporting infrastructure has been in operation here for more than 100 years. ensure that remote communities remain connected to the rest of the state.
 Case Study: Kodiak Island About 20% of Alaska's EAS contracts are located on Kodiak Island.
 Nearly all these communities are served by seaplanes: Cessna-206s or de Havilland Beavers on floats.
 All EAS routes connect to offroad areas that rely fully on air service or small boat transport for travel, mail delivery, goods, medical services, and economic activity.
 This air service allows residents and local businesses to engage in life-sustaining economic activities including guiding, hospitality services (lodges), other remote businesses, and transporting commercial fishing catch to processing facilities and larger markets.
 The commercial fishing and processing workforce also relies on subsidized flights to reach remote staging harbors and seafood processing plants located across the island.
 Residents of Kodiak Island have expressed concern that losing EAS funding would force them to move to the city of Kodiak, which is already experiencing a severe housing shortage.